Skip to main content

 How the PAYDAY Account Trailing Drawdown Works

 This means the maximum loss level is not fixed.
-It trails upward based on the highest account balance reached during the account. (closed trades ONLY)
+It trails upward based on the highest equity reached, including open positions, during the account.

 The trailing drawdown does not lock at the starting balance.
-If the account balance reaches a new high, the breach level moves up with it.
-If the account balance later drops, the breach level does not move back down.
+If the account equity reaches a new high, the breach level moves up accordingly.
+If equity later decreases, the breach level does not move back down.

 Key Rule